 Factors taken into consideration by insurance companies

 When it comes to determining car insurance rates, insurance companies do not rely solely on credit scores.
-In fact, there are several other factors that are taken into consideration when assessing your overall risk profile.
+Several other factors are taken into consideration when assessing your overall risk profile.

 Insurance companies also consider other personal factors such as your age, gender, and marital status.
 Statistically, young drivers, particularly males, are considered to be more risky to insure.